Review Article: Expert Opinion

-Authors’ names and affiliation: Including address, academic qualifications and job titles of all authors, as well as telephone number and email address of the author for correspondence on a separate cover sheet as the peer reviewers will be blinded to the authors’ identity.
+Title page: Authors’ names and affiliation: Including address, academic qualifications and job titles of all authors, as well as telephone number and email address of the author for correspondence on a separate cover sheet as the peer reviewers will be blinded to the authors’ identity.
 Please note that only the address of the first author of the article will appear on Medline/PubMed, not necessarily the corresponding author.

 The aim of the abstract is to draw in the interested reader and provide an accurate reflection of the content of the paper.
 We therefore request the following structure is followed for full-length review articles:

-- Introduction: Authors are required to describe the significance of the topic under discussion.
+Introduction: Authors are required to describe the significance of the topic under discussion.

-- Areas covered: Authors are required to describe the research discussed and the literature search undertaken.
+Areas covered: Authors are required to describe the research discussed and the literature search undertaken.

 References must not be included in the abstract.

-Keywords: A brief list of keywords, in alphabetical order, is required to assist indexers in cross-referencing.
+Keywords: A brief list of 4-10 keywords, in alphabetical order, is required to assist indexers in cross-referencing.
 The keywords will encompass the therapeutic area, mechanism(s) of action, key compounds and so on.

-Body of the article:
+Body of the article, maximum 7000 words

-- Introduction: Incorporating basic background information on the area under review.
+Introduction: Incorporating basic background information on the area under review.

-- Body: Body of the review paper covering the subject under review, using numbered subsections.
+Body: Body of the review paper covering the subject under review, using numbered subsections.

-- Conclusion: The conclusion for all articles should contain a brief summary of the data presented in the article.
-Please note that this section is meant to be distinct from, and appear before the ‘Expert opinion’ section.
+Conclusion: The conclusion for all articles should contain a brief summary of the data presented in the article.
+Please note that this section is meant to be distinct from, and appear before the ‘Expert Opinion’ section.

-To distinguish the articles published in the Expert opinion series, authors must provide an additional section entitled ‘Expert opinion’.
+To distinguish the articles published in the Expert Collection, authors must provide an additional section entitled ‘Expert Opinion’.
 This section affords authors the opportunity to provide their interpretation of the data presented in the article and discuss the developments that are likely to be important in the future, and the avenues of research likely to become exciting as further studies yield more detailed results.
 The intention is to go beyond a conclusion and should not simply summarise the paper.
 Authors should answer the following:

-Annotated bibliography: Important references should be highlighted with a one/two star system and brief annotations should be given (see the journal’s Instructions for Authors page for examples and for a more detailed description of our referencing style).
+Annotated bibliography: Important references should be highlighted with a one/two-star system and brief annotations should be given (see the journal’s Instructions for Authors page for examples and for a more detailed description of our referencing style).